-Under Section 3114(b) of the No Child Left Behind Act of 2001 (NCLB), a state educational agency (SEA) shall not award a Title III subgrant to a local educational agency (LEA) if the amount is less than $10,000.
+Under Section 3114(b) as amended by the Every Student Succeeds Act (ESSA), a state educational agency (SEA) shall not award a Title III subgrant to a local educational agency (LEA) if the amount is less than $10,000.
 Local educational agencies that do not meet the $10,000 threshold may form a consortium to qualify for these funds.
 LEAs that are interested in forming a consortium must agree and commit to the following.
 Districts must designate a member of the group to serve as the fiscal agent.

 Consortium Fiscal Agent and Programmatic Responsibilities

 The consortium lead will be responsible for acting as the fiscal and programmatic agent for the consortium, and will file the required expenditure reports and maintain fiscal records.
 The consortium lead may delegate responsibilities to each of the consortium members.
 Actions of the fiscal agent include: